ObtuseSpruce/astronauts-client/README.md

 Make sure to ```npm install``` on the base folder to install all necessary modules.

 Run ```npm start``` and it should be good to go.

+### Features:

+This app contains a live map of the ISS orbit projected on a map of the Earth.
+This map is powered by Leaflet.

+#### Tech:

+React-App
+Firebase
+Leaflet
+Material-UI